heptarch/heptarch.github.io/projects.md

 corporate hoops of OKRs, deadlines, or progress reports.
 No hustle, no crunch; just research.

-The buildings were designed to facilitate disciplinary cross-talk, intellectual stimulation, and focus.
+The buildings were designed to facilitate cross-talk, stimulation, and focus.
 Kelly oversaw that alchemy as well.
 As he put it: "We give much attention to the maintenance of an atmosphere of freedom and an environment stimulating to scholarship and scientific research interest.
 It is most important to limit their work to that of research."
 An ill-framed objective or a quarterly review might distract from their real job.

-Of course, to meet the technical needs of Bell and later AT&T, someone had to keep track of what was going on; it just wasn't the researchers.
+Of course, to meet the technical needs of a giant like Bel, someone had to keep track of what was going on, and do something with the research.
 Once a fundamental research project reached a certain level of maturity, it would be handed over to a development team.
 In Kelly's words: "This pattern repeats itself again and again.
 A research programme is initiated.
-Then as new knowledge that gives promise of worth-while application is obtained, a fundamental development team is activated.
+Then as new knowledge that gives promise of worthwhile application is obtained, a fundamental development team is activated.
 It builds a background of basic technology under the watchful eye and with the consultative aid of the men of research."
-There was a very clear division of labour between research and development, to ensure researchers didn't "lose contact with the forefront of their field of scientific interest".
+But although researchers would provide oversight, they were strictly forbidden from involvement in the development itself.
+This would create distraction and lead them to "lose contact with the forefront of their field of scientific interest".

+Development was only one of a number of concentric layers of application, including systems engineering, facilities development, and operations, which you can learn more about from Kelly (1950).
+But these structural policies really only prescribed boundary conditions for research; the differential

-Kelly did more than enforce focus and interdisciplinarity; as the transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight.
+transistor shows, he saw his researchers as collaborators rather than underlings, and directed their efforts with superb managerial and technical insight.
 He lead from the inside.